 The original English version (V1) of the DASS-Y was separately sent to two bilingual translators whose native language was Chinese to be translated into Chinese versions (V2 & V3 forward translation).
 After translation, the corresponding author discussed any inconsistencies with the two translators to generate a mutually acceptable Chinese version (V4).
 Then V4 was sent to a Chinese language teacher for expression optimization (V5).
 Following this, the corresponding author contacted a third bilingual translator to conduct back-translation to get another English version of the DASS-Y (V6).
-Following this, the corresponding author convened an expert panel consisting of three translators, a Chinese language teacher, and expertise in on pediatrics, public health, and psychometrics to review all six versions of the DASS-Y. Through comparison and discussion, with a view to being loyal to the original meaning and adaptation to the Chinese culture, a final Chinese version (V7) of the DASS-Y (see Table S1) was approved by the expert panel.
+Following this, the corresponding author convened an expert panel consisting of three translators, a Chinese language teacher, and expertise in on pediatrics, public health, and psychometrics to review all six versions of the DASS-Y. Through comparison and discussion, with a view to being loyal to the original meaning and adaptation to the Chinese culture, the seventh Chinese version (V7) of the DASS-Y was approved by the expert panel.
+Following this, a small-scale pilot study was conducted in which six primary and middle school students were invited to complete the scale, with the purpose of checking whether they could comprehend the translated items and complete the scale on their own.
+Through interviews with these students, it was found that the language of the scale was easy to read, and that the content could be clearly understood.
+Based on the aforementioned procedures, the final version (V7) of the DASS-Y (see Table S1) was developed and approved.

+It needs to be noted that because the DASS-Y is developed for youth, it comprises easier wording, as well as simple and short sentences.
+This reduced the difficulty of translation avoiding violation of grammatical–syntactical, and idiomatic equivalence [60].
+However, issues of conceptual and experiential equivalence were still encountered as found in the previous study during the translation process [60].
+For example, in terms of vocabulary or conceptual equivalence, the English word “hate” can be used to express “strong hostility or dissatisfaction” or “dislike” in Chinese.
+In this case, the translation team members in the present study engaged in thorough discussion and detailed evaluation of Chinese words, selecting those most appropriate for the developmental level/life stage/mental state of youth.
+“My heart beating” can be due to different reasons, such as an individual meeting someone they love or doing exercise.
+When translating, appropriate background knowledge needs to be supplemented.

 2.2.3 Maslach Burnout Inventory–Student Survey (MBI-SS)

-Emotional exhaustion was assessed in this study using the five-item subscale of the Maslach Burnout Inventory–Student Survey (MBI-SS) [47].
+Emotional exhaustion was assessed in this study using the five-item subscale of the Maslach Burnout Inventory–Student Survey (MBI-SS) [61].
 All items are rated on a seven-point Likert scale ranging from zero (never) to six (always), in order to assess the degree to which participants experience academic emotional exhaustion as described in each prompt.
-An example item is “I feel used up at the end of a school day” [48].
+An example item is “I feel used up at the end of a school day” [62].
 The exhaustion subscale proved to have excellent internal reliability with the McDonald’s ω value being 0.90 for middle school students and 0.94 for primary school students.